How Similar Are Grokipedia and Wikipedia? A Multi-Dimensional Textual and Structural Comparison: Results

 To reduce this multidimensional space, we conducted a principal components analysis (PCA).
 The first component explained the vast majority of variance, with all metrics loading in the expected direction, indicating that the measures capture a common underlying dimension of article similarity.
 We therefore use this component as a combined similarity score in subsequent analyses.
 Figure~\ref{fig:comb_sim_dist} shows the distribution of the combined similarity score.

-The distribution in Figure~\ref{fig:comb_sim_dist} is distinctly bimodal, suggesting the presence of two substantive groups of article pairs: one in which Grokipedia and Wikipedia differ substantially, and another in which the two versions are highly similar.
+The distribution in Figure~\ref{fig:comb_sim_dist} is distinctly bimodal, indicating two substantive groups of article pairs: one in which Grokipedia and Wikipedia differ substantially (66\% of pairs), and another in which the two versions are highly similar (34\% of pairs).
+As shown in Table~\ref{tab:structural_desc}, differences in descriptive measures are driven primarily by highly dissimilar pairs, in which Grokipedia articles are longer, more complex, and rely on fewer references.
+Among highly similar pairs, the two platforms are much closer in length, readability, and lexical diversity.